sunilsherkar/ContactManagemetWebAPI/README.md

-# Exercise requested by Evolent Health COntact management
+# Exercise requested by Evolent Health contact management

 This Repository used for creating WebAPI with Dependancy Injection with MVC.
 In this project contains two solution in root folders .